glennie/tinyca2/README.md

   * Cleaned debian related stuff
   * Moved templates from /usr/share/tinyca2 to /etc/tinyca

+version 0.7.5-3 - Sat August 29 2015
+  * added patches sub dir currently used patches
+    * Added sha2 support by a patch stolen from Debian bug tracking system (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=759481#10).
+The patch is from Ross Vandegrift <ross@kallisti.us>

 ##Final words
 * Give credit where credit is due : my own contribution here is very limited.
 Please go through the source and give credits to contributors.
 * Tested on my arch installation.
 YMMV.
 It may eat your kitten, bite you dog or burn your cpu.
-So this package at your own risk ;-)
+So use this package at your own risk ;-)